-It is important to note before we get into detail in this article that the microphone is typically not the most important piece of the puzzle.
+Before we get into detail in this article, it is important to note that the microphone is typically not the most important piece of the puzzle.
 That being said, it is the critical part of the puzzle for actually converting sound waves into electrical mic signals.

-Now that we’ve gotten that out of the way, let’s dive into the best microphones and the thought processes involved in selecting the best microphone for you application!
+Now that we've gotten that out of the way, let's dive into the best microphones and the thought processes involved in selecting the best microphone for your application!

 Understanding The Sound Source